Perlthon v0.1.0-alpha

 Continuous Deployment

 No version pinning.
 The runtime self-updates before execution.
-Breaking changes encourage teams to maintain their code rather than accumulate technical debt.
+Breaking changes encourage teams to maintain their code.

 Code Examples